 This creamy, rich, and hearty Vegan Mushroom Stroganoff is the perfect cozy winter meal!
 Easy and ready in just 30 minutes.
-It’s absolutely luscious and filling as is, but you can add in some optional tempeh or tofu for extra protein.
-Serve over pasta, mashed potatoes or rice.
+It’s absolutely luscious and filling, but you can add some optional tempeh or tofu for extra protein.
+Serve over pasta, mashed potatoes, or rice.

-I’ve been plant based for over 4 years now, but I grew up eating meat and Beef Stroganoff was one of my childhood favourite recipes.
+I’ve been plant-based for over four years, but I grew up eating meat, and Beef Stroganoff was one of my childhood favorite recipes.
 It wasn’t a recipe my parents made, but one I would exclusively eat at my best friend’s house.
-It wasn’t anything fancy (I’m pretty sure the sauce was from a packet) but it was always creamy, filling and cosy – perfect for winter.
-This plant based version is just as hearty, rich and comforting as the original but omits the beef in favour of extra mushrooms and swaps the dairy for coconut cream.
+It wasn’t anything fancy (I’m pretty sure the sauce was from a packet), but it was always creamy, filling, and cozy – perfect for winter.
+This plant-based version is just as hearty, rich, and comforting as the original but omits the beef in favor of extra mushrooms and swaps the dairy for unsweetened canned coconut milk.
 Stroganoff is often served on pasta, but I prefer it on mashed potatoes or white rice to soak up the gravy-like sauce.
-If you’re like me and get the winter blues, this along with Tofu Butter Chicken, Cheezy Cauliflower Gratin and Cottage Pie are my favourite hearty meals to lift my spirits.
+If you’re like me and get the winter blues, this, along with Tofu Butter Chicken, Cheezy Cauliflower Gratin, and Cottage Pie, is my favorite hearty meal to lift my spirits.

 Jump to: